 Dates: 7/15/2017 - 7/16/2017

-Chip carving is a decorative technique used to make individual projects or to add embellishment to your furniture endeavors.
-Herman will introduce you to the fundamentals of chip carving, the importance of design, layout, patience, control, and discipline in a low key and quiet atmosphere.
-You will work at own pace.
-The weekend will start with a discussion of how and where chip carving may be used in your woodworking.
-Materials, tools, designs, and helpful hints will be discussed before "digging" in.
+Chip carving is a decorative technique used to make individual projects or to add embellishment to furniture endeavors.
+In a low-key and quiet atmosphere, Herman will introduce students to the fundamentals of chip carving, including the importance of design, layout, patience, control, and discipline.
+Students will work at their own pace.
+The weekend will start with a discussion of how and where chip carving may be used in woodworking.
+Materials, tools, designs, and helpful hints will be discussed before “digging” in.
 Hands-on work will begin with sharpening techniques, design layout, and hand/body positions.
-You will practice the 2-chip, 3-chip (triangular) and 4-chip technique while cutting a variety of repetitive design and border patterns.
-You will experience two chip (straight-line and curved line) cuts while finishing off borders or creating grids.
-During the second day of class, you will concentrate on techniques required to cut rosettes, more complicated geometric shapes and letters.
-You will complete the weekend with free form chip carving.
-By the end of the weekend, Herman will have you on the way to free form chip carving.
+Participants will practice the 2 - chip, 3 - chip (triangular) and 4 - chip technique while cutting a variety of repetitive design and border patterns.
+They will experience 2 - chip (straight line and curved line) cuts while finishing off borders or creating grids.
+During the second day of class, they will concentrate on techniques required to cut rosettes, more complicated geometric shapes, and letters.
+Students will complete the weekend with free form chip carving.
+By the end of the weekend, Herman will have everyone on the way to free form chip carving.

 - Laying out various chip patterns